JaninaWibker/tm_vm/readme.md

   -v, --version    Print version
 ```

-Check out the `input.tm` file for an example of how the tuing machine needs to be specified
+Check out the `input.tm` file for an example of how the turing machine needs to be specified

+## Example

 Run the example turing machine as follows: